splinesoft/SSDataSources/README.md

 wizardDataSource.rowAnimation = UITableViewRowAnimationFade;

 // Set the tableView property and the data source will perform
-// insert/reload/delete calls on the table as its data changes. wizardDataSource.tableView = self.tableView;
+// insert/reload/delete calls on the table as its data changes,
+// and set the tableView's dataSource. wizardDataSource.tableView = self.tableView;

 // Automatically inserts two new cells at the end of the table.